About Coffee County

 You can look up sex offenders in Coffee County, Alabama, by accessing the Alabama Sex Offender Registry, which is maintained by the Alabama Law Enforcement Agency.
 The registry provides detailed information on registered sex offenders, including their locations and offenses.
 You can search the registry online by visiting the ALEA's official website and using their search tools to find offenders in Coffee County.

 Property records in Coffee County are maintained by the Coffee County Judge of Probate at 230 Court Avenue, Enterprise (phone: 334-347-2689), which records deeds, mortgages, liens, and other land documents.
 The county provides an online searchable database where you can view recorded instruments by name, date, or document type, with images available for most recent documents.
-For property tax information, assessment values, and parcel data, contact the the county Revenue Commissioner's Office at 205 Court Avenue, Enterprise (phone: 334-347-2685), which offers an online property search tool. this area also maintains a GIS mapping system for visual property searches and parcel boundary information.
+For property tax information, assessment values, and parcel data, contact the county Revenue Commissioner's Office at 205 Court Avenue, Enterprise (phone: 334-347-2685), which offers an online property search tool.
+This area also maintains a GIS mapping system for visual property searches and parcel boundary information.

 Birth and death certificates for events occurring in Coffee County can be obtained from the Alabama Department of Public Health Center for Health Statistics in Montgomery (phone: 334-206-5418) or ordered online through VitalChek at alabamapublichealth.gov/vitalrecords.
 Birth certificates cost $15.00 for the first copy and death certificates cost $15.00 each, with processing taking 2-4 weeks for mail orders.
 You must provide valid photo identification and proof of relationship or legal interest, as Alabama restricts access to birth records for 125 years and death records for 25 years to eligible parties.
 The Coffee County Health Department may also assist with vital records requests for local events.

 For fictitious name (DBA) registrations in Coffee County, contact the Coffee County Probate Office at 230 Court Avenue, Enterprise (phone: 334-347-2689), which maintains these local business name filings.
-For formal business entities like corporations and LLCs, search the Alabama Secretary of State's free online database at arc-sos.state.al.us/cgi/corpname.mbr/input, which provides formation information, registered agents, and filing status.
-Municipal business privilege licenses are issued by the city where the business operates—contact the City of Enterprise, City of Elba, or City of New Brockton revenue departments for local business license information.
+For formal business entities like corporations and LLCs, search the Alabama Secretary of State's free online database at Alabama.state.al.us/cgi/corpname.mbr/input, which provides formation information, registered agents, and filing status.
+Municipal business privilege licenses are issued by the city where the business operates, contact the City of Enterprise, City of Elba, or City of New Brockton revenue departments for local business license information.
 Professional licenses are regulated by state licensing boards, and sales tax permits are issued through the Alabama Department of Revenue.

 Nearby Counties